 Are you good with green, or love to network?
 Ticket sales alone don’t cover our costs, so Washington Revels relies on the support of companies, foundations, and individuals like you.
 Whether it’s researching grant opportunities, writing a sponsorship pitch, soliciting auction donations, or thanking donors, all of it helps to grow the Revels circle ever wider.
 Every dollar you raise for Washington Revels goes directly into putting on the events, programs and educational services that that you love and that make us such a unique performing arts community for participants in the DC/MD/VA area.

-Got the gift of gab?
-Be a spokesperson at any of the wide variety of performances we present – and it’s simple, really!
+Want to talk about Revels?
+Be a spokesperson at any of the wide variety of performances we present — and it’s simple, really!
 You sit at our information table and respond to inquiries from interested folks, or simply wander through the crowd passing out a brochure to event attendees and answering their questions.
 From your own experience, you tell others about our performances, our volunteer opportunities, our marvelous inter-generational community.
 We’ll have plenty of materials on hand to share, but it’s your personal touch that makes all the difference.
 At some events we will be selling CDs or a few other items, so you’ll handle those transactions, too.
 (Staff are always nearby to help you out.)

 The smell of the greasepaint … This crew helps the teen and adult chorus, and sometimes the principal actors and musicians, put on their stage makeup before each show and check for needed touch-ups during intermission.
 No experience is necessary as training is provided.
 A minimum commitment of two shows is needed, plus attendance during two of the tech week rehearsals.
 Because makeup is completed before the cast goes onstage, you get to see most of the show and the results of your work!